timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-04-03
+# Objectives for Today 2025-04-04

 - Just Chatting as we Get started & warmed up.
-- Turtle Bot authentication with Twitch.
+- How did Windows nightly builds go last night (it failed, anything we can solve)?
-- How did Windows nightly builds go last night with git branch adjustments?
+- Playtest of game Rollick n Roll.
-- Research and pondering about ____ dreams Tim had for Turbo Boom! comic.
+- Optimizing Physics, added a BVH to icePhysics/Terrible Brakes.
-- Dive into Terrible Brakes & icePhysics to match the Unity prototype.
+- Maybe a pizza party and watching LD theme announcement, probably race night practice.

 ## Events / Notices / Coming Soon